 Tuesday, September 22, 2020

-People belonging to civilizations which have vanished in the past are likely to make progress while those belonging to civilizations that have lasted for thousands of years are unlikely to make progress—Hegel makes this point in his work on history of philosophy, and he gives the example of the Persians and the Europeans as people whose civilization has vanished several times in the past, and the Chinese and Indians as people who, for several millennia, have lived in the same civilization.
+People belonging to civilizations which have vanished several times in the past are likely to make progress while those belonging to civilizations that have lasted for thousands of years are unlikely to make progress—Hegel makes this point in his work on history of philosophy.
+He gives the example of the Persians and the Europeans as people whose civilization has vanished several times in the past, and the Chinese and Indians as people who, for several millennia, have lived in the same civilization.
 In Hegel’s view, the Persians and Europeans are historical people while the Chinese and Indians are unhistorical people, by which he means that they have no role to play in world history.
-(It must be kept in mind that Hegel was writing in the early years of nineteenth century.)

 1. What we are directly aware of in our perception is the physical reality that exists independently of our awareness of it.

 2. We see as well as touch physical objects, wholes, bodies, and their properties as well.
 But we see and touch wholes and substrata because they have parts and properties, but not necessarily because we see or touch these parts and properties.
 On the other hand, we do not, in the same sense, smell the flower, but only its fragrance, nor taste the sugar, but taste only its sweetness.
 Likewise, we do not hear the train, but only its whistle.

 3. The whole is a distinct reality, created by the putting together of the parts, and yet distinct from those parts taken together.
 A substratum is likewise distinct from the properties it instantiates or the property-instantiations it contains.

 4. Perceiving or seeing-that is knowing in the most direct sense, and there is no further basis or foundation or ground which is more indubitable or certain,.and from which such perceptual knowledge is derived or inferred.

 5. This knowledge is not always verbalized, but it is verbalizable.